 The American Medical College Application Service® (AMCAS®)

 AMCAS (www.aamc.org/students/applying/amcas/ ) is a non-profit, centralized application processing service that is only available to applicants to the first-year entering classes at participating U.S. medical schools.
-Most medical schools use AMCAS as the primary application method (including private medical schools in Texas).
+Most medical schools use AMCAS as the primary application method (including some private medical schools in Texas).
 Advanced standing and transfer applicants should contact the medical schools directly for assistance.
 Regardless of the number of medical schools to which you apply, you submit just one online application to AMCAS.
 AMCAS does not render any admission decisions and does not advise applicants where to apply.

 Texas Medical and Dental Schools Application Service (TMDSAS)

-TMSDAS (https://www.tmdsas.com/ ) is the centralized application processing service for applicants to the first-year entering classes at all of the public medical, dental and veterinary schools in the state of Texas.
+TMSDAS (https://www.tmdsas.com/ ) is the centralized application processing service for applicants to the first-year entering classes at all of the public (and some private) medical, dental and veterinary schools in the state of Texas.
 TMDSAS does not process advanced standing or transfer student applications.
 Advanced standing and transfer applicants should contact the schools directly for application instructions.
 TMDSAS serves only as an information clearinghouse and does not influence the schools’ review of the application nor their selection of applicants to interview and accept.
 In addition to the centralized application, schools may also require supplementary materials that must be submitted directly to the institutions.